 Upland Cress is also called Winter Cress, or Creasy Greens in the South.
 It is an easy to grow cut-and-grow again crop.
 The plant grows to about 4-6" tall with mildly peppery leaves.
-Harvest at any stage from micro-size to full maturity.
+Harvest at any stage from microgreens to full maturity.
 Leaves, shoots, and flower buds are all delicious.

 - Cool season annual